sulu/sulu-docs/bundles/automation/index.rst

 Basic Ideas
 -----------

-The basic idea behind this bundle was to enhance the content-manager with the possibility to plan when a page will be online.
+The basic idea behind this bundle was to enhance the content manager with the possibility to plan when a page will be online.
 But also other tasks should be possible.
-Envisaged scenario could be to send an E-Mail after 6 months to check the content of the page and many other scenarios.
+One of many scenarios could be to send a mail after 6 months to check the content of the page

 As basic implementation for task scheduling and running the `PHP-Task Library`_ and the `Bundle`_  was used.